dina-web-nrm/mediaserver-module/db/src/main/dbschema/README.md

 1. $mvn clean install

 ## If deploying in Glassfish
-1. update thglassfish-resources.xml (in module xyz )
+1. update the glassfish-resources.xml (in module xyz )
 2. set URL to database
 3. <property name="URL" value="jdbc:mysql://localhost:<port>/nrm_demo_media"/>
 default port is = 3306 <br>

 ##  If deploying to Wildfly.
-1.Create a JNDI-connection according to the following -> [Wildfly] (https://gist.github.com/Inkimar/d81639a9cd41e96903bfbaa9d07decff)
+1. Create a JNDI-connection according to the following.
+[Wildfly] (https://gist.github.com/Inkimar/d81639a9cd41e96903bfbaa9d07decff)